danielmackay/MvcAsync/README.md

 Goals
 -----
 * **Minimal Requests:** This means that the data will always come down with the inital page load.
 The data could either be HTML or JSON.
 In the case of JSON it is embedded in the page and then used to construct the HTML on the client.
 * **Logic-less Views:** This means that any calculations are done in C# or JS and store in ViewModels.
 These ViewModels are then bound to the views (server-side) to produce the initial HTML.
+The exceptions are simple loops and if statements.
-* **Like-for-like comparison:** Every technique should be functionality equivalent .
+* **Like-for-like comparison:** Every technique should be functionality equivalent. e.g:
+ 1. Full table should be initally loaded
+ 2. Filter via drop-down
+ 3. Quick filter links

 Project Setup
 -------------